-Figure 177: All Up screwed in
+Figure 139: Example of All Up screwed in

-- 4 Place handlebars at required height - 5 Close stem clamping lever.
+- 4 Place handlebars at required height. - 5 Close stem clamping lever.

 7 Cleaning, servicing and maintenance

 Clean, service and maintain pedelec as indicated on check list.
 Complying with these measures is the only way to reduce wear on components, increase the operating hours and guarantee safety.